m4rk3r/MixIt/README.md

 ## ~ MixIt ~
-A very basic tool for composing a mix from youtube videos.
+A simple tool for composing a mix from youtube videos.

 ### How to use as CLI:
 + install requirements the first time `pip install -e requirements.txt`